Hopp til hovedinnhold

 Avoid acupuncturists who are not trained specifically in pregnancy acupuncture.
 Some points can stimulate uterine contractions.
 Make sure your practitioner has relevant training and experience.

-Finding a Qualified Practitioner in Norway
+How to Find a Qualified Practitioner

 To find a safe, qualified practitioner: